top of page

 Tips for Table Macros

-1. Start Simple: Begin with basic grouping and filtering before getting complex
+1. Start Simple: Start with basic grouping and filtering before getting complex

 2. Use Parameters: Make your macros flexible with parameters